 Bikes & Brews: El Detour in Marana

 The Pima County Shared Use Path, affectionately known as The Loop, is a great way for cyclists to get all over town.
-Marana is quickly becoming a hub for bikers and brewery lovers alike, so we’ve made a “Loop de Loop” that will not only let you relive El Tour de Tucson, but experience the best brews Marana has to offer.
+Marana is quickly becoming a hub for bikers and brewery lovers alike, so we’ve made a “Loop de Loop” that will not only let you relive El Tour de Tucson but experience the best brews Marana has to offer.
 When Catalina Brewing Company, Marana's first craft microbrewery, was looking for its home, being close to The Loop was a given.
 The brewery's motto is: We Bike We Brew.
 That set Marana's beer scene up for success.
-Soon Button Brew House followed and located even closer to The Loop!
-Now there are taphouses in every corner of Marana, nearly all of them are just a few yards from The Loop.
+Shortly after, Button Brew House followed and located even closer to The Loop.
+Now there are taphouses in every corner of Marana, and nearly all of them are just a few yards from The Loop.